Wall Street Pummels Huntsman Corporation (HUN) After Recent Earnings Report

 Morgan Stanley gave a rating of “Overweight” to HUN, setting the target price at $26 in the report published on September 30th of the current year.

-Volatility was left at 3.60%, however, over the last 30 days, the volatility rate increased by 4.98%, as shares sank -0.90% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.69% upper at present.
+Volatility was left at 3.76%, however, over the last 30 days, the volatility rate increased by 2.98%, as shares surge +1.43% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +8.68% upper at present.

-During the last 5 trading sessions, HUN rose by +2.03%, which changed the moving average for the period of 200-days by +13.36% in comparison to the 20-day moving average, which settled at $24.54.
-In addition, Huntsman Corporation saw -0.29% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HUN rose by +2.95%, which changed the moving average for the period of 200-days by +12.17% in comparison to the 20-day moving average, which settled at $24.52.
+In addition, Huntsman Corporation saw 2.65% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HUN starting from Hankins Anthony P, who purchase 2,000 shares at the price of $14.50 back on Mar 12.
-After this action, Hankins Anthony P now owns 512,366 shares of Huntsman Corporation, valued at $29,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HUN starting from Huntsman Peter R, who purchase 5,000 shares at the price of $14.73 back on Mar 12.
+After this action, Huntsman Peter R now owns 5,574,820 shares of Huntsman Corporation, valued at $73,647 using the latest closing price.

-STRYKER DAVID M, the Exec VP, GC and Sec of Huntsman Corporation, purchase 2,500 shares at $15.00 during a trade that took place back on Mar 12, which means that STRYKER DAVID M is holding 231,743 shares at $37,500 based on the most recent closing price.
+Hankins Anthony P, the CEO Asia Pacific and Div Pres of Huntsman Corporation, purchase 2,000 shares at $14.50 during a trade that took place back on Mar 12, which means that Hankins Anthony P is holding 512,366 shares at $29,000 based on the most recent closing price.

 Stock Fundamentals for HUN